wso2/docs-choreo-dev/en/developer-docs/docs/references/troubleshoot-choreo.md

-# Troubleshoot Choreo
+# Troubleshoot {{ product_name }}

-This page walks you through common problems you may encounter when building and deploying components with Choreo, along with the recommended solutions to resolve each issue.
+This page walks you through common problems you may encounter when building and deploying components with {{ product_name }}, along with the recommended solutions to resolve each issue.

 ## Troubleshoot component build errors

 - ### Deploying an Angular web application displays the Nginx welcome page instead of the application's homepage.

-      This occurs due to specifying an incorrect build output directory when you set up your Angular application in Choreo.
+      This occurs due to specifying an incorrect build output directory when you set up your Angular application in {{ product_name }}.
 To resolve the issue, follow the guidelines given below:

        - Ensure that the build output directory correctly points to where your Angular build script outputs the files.
 The deafult output directory is `dist/<project-name>`.